virsaviya/codepath-2025-project2-flixster-starter/README.md

         bar, and the sort movies drop-down.
   - [ ] The Favorites page displays all favorited movies in a grid view.
   - [ ] The Watched page displays all watched movies in a grid view.

-### Walkthrough Video

-`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
-Make sure the video or gif actually renders and animates when viewing this README.
-Ensure your walkthrough showcases the presence and/or functionality of all features you implemented above (check them off as you film!).
-Pay attention to any **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS** checkboxes listed above to ensure graders see the full functionality of your website! (🚫 Remove this paragraph after adding walkthrough video)

-<div style="position: relative; padding-bottom: 62.42774566473989%; height: 0;"><iframe src="https://www.loom.com/embed/d1527b1ebd944fbfb0b21ce8e8396106?sid=32666610-ff23-4768-b9ea-87afa01c372e" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ### Reflection